theophileds/SpotifyImport/README.md

 Hi and Welcome to SpotifyImport,

-This script allows you to import songs contained in a Json file into Spotify.
-It uses the FuzzyWuzzy library to compare strings and finds matches between songs in the input file and songs in Spotify based on the Levenshtein distance.
+This script allows you to import playlists from Json files to Spotify.
+It uses thefuzz library to match songs based on Levenshtein distance.

-    More information about how to generate a Json file bellow

 ## How to use it
 First you need to install dependencies with Pipenv

     pipenv install